emberjs/website/source/guides/getting-ember/index.md

 Bower is a package manager for the web.
 Bower makes it easy to manage dependencies in your application including Ember and Ember Data.
 To learn more about Bower visit [http://bower.io/](http://bower.io/).

-Adding Ember to your application with Bower is easy simply run `bower install ember --save`.
-For Ember Data run `bower install ember-data --save`.
+Adding Ember to your application with Bower is easy; simply run `bower install ember --save`.
+For Ember Data, run `bower install ember-data --save`.
 You can also add `ember` or `ember-data` to your `bower.json` file as follows.

 ```json
 {